Book – Get Out of Your Own way

 – Somerset Maugium

-- Instead of being a know-it-all, strive to know all of it.
-Take into consideration the other’s point of view and the requirements of the situation as a whole.
+• Instead of being a know-it-all, strive to know all of it.
+Consider the other’s point of view and the requirements of the situation as a whole.

 Trying to Change Others –